kent-map/kent/about.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://stor.artstor.org/stor/697b4f13-3150-42c1-8cf6-12aee6ddb3a7)

-Catriona Blaker’s first degree was in Modern History, at Edinburgh University.
-She is a founder member and trustee of the Pugin Society, and a past editor of its journal _True Principles_, to which she has contributed various articles.
-Her interest in Pugin and the nineteenth century led her to eventually acquire an MA, ‘Aspects of English Nineteenth-Century Life and Thought’, at Canterbury Christ Church University.
-She is the author of various local publications relating to the Pugins, such as _Edward Pugin and Kent_, and for some time worked as a guide at Pugin’s house, The Grange, Ramsgate.
+Catriona Blaker studied Modern History, at Edinburgh University.
+She is a founder member and trustee of the Pugin Society, and a past editor and contributor to its journal _True Principles_.
+Her interest in Pugin and the nineteenth century led to an MA, ‘Aspects of English Nineteenth-Century Life and Thought’, at Canterbury Christ Church University.
+She is the author of publications relating to the Pugins, such as _Edward Pugin and Kent_, and for some time worked as a guide at Pugin’s house, The Grange, Ramsgate.

 ## Simone Blandford